 1. Email creation in the field will save time for your team

 The fundamental reason to decentralize email creation is to shift work your team is handling to others, freeing up time for them to spend on things like complex coding, personalization or segmentation, and optimizing your Marketing Automation Platform.
+You can let them handle their own email requests.

 Re-assignment of email creation does not mean relinquishing control on how emails are made or what they will look like when completed.
 Utilizing an Email Creation Platform lets you institute robust guardrails to keep all aspects safe and secure, ensuring branding and regulatory compliance each and every time.